-I to find that once it comes down to writing from the list of ideas, because I change my mind and start looking for something else to write.
+I find that once it comes down to writing from the list of ideas, I often change my mind and start looking for something else to write.

 Everyone needs a break sometimes and blogging relentlessly day in and day out; can quickly lead to burn out if you’re not careful.